Animation

 Is 3D always more expensive than 2D?

 Usually, but not always.
-A simple 3D product spin can be more efficient than a highly illustrated 2D character piece.
-The cost depends on modeling, animation complexity, art direction, and how many rounds of revision the team expects.
+A simple 3D product spin of a small, well-defined object — a ring, a pill, an electronic component — can be more efficient than a highly illustrated 2D character piece with multiple scenes and custom character rigs.
+The cost depends on modeling complexity, animation scope, rendering time, art direction, and revision cycles.

 For paid ads, the hook matters more than the medium.
-3D can stop the scroll for physical products.
-2D can explain a software pain point faster.
-The best paid campaigns often test multiple openings from the same production.
+3D can stop the scroll for physical products — a beautifully lit product reveal in the first three seconds can outperform a text-heavy explainer.
+2D can explain a software pain point faster in environments where the viewer has a short attention window.
+The best paid campaigns test multiple hook types from the same production and let performance data inform which asset gets more spend.

 ▸ Now booking